kubesphere/helm-charts/src/main/gitlab/doc/advanced/persistent-volumes/index.md

   phase: Released
 ```

-Shortly after making the change to the [Volume][pv], the terminal watching the claim status should show `Bound`.
+Shortly after making the change to the [Volume](https://kubernetes.io/docs/concepts/storage/persistent-volumes/#persistent-volumes), the terminal watching the claim status should show `Bound`.

 Finally, [apply the changes to the GitLab chart](#apply-the-changes-to-the-gitlab-chart)